szobov/szobov.github.io/_drafts/towards-better-natural-language-learning.md

 ## Background

-Some time ago, I started to learn new languages.
+A while ago I started to learn new languages.
 In the beginning, it was English, then Japanese and now German.

 Since then, I have always tried to optimize this process using technologies.
 And since we now have a powerful computer in our pockets, I was looking for software to extend my vocabulary in a new language.